crftr/double_double/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Notes

+double_double was heavily influenced by mbulat's plutus project and regularly working with quickbooks.